Step by step process to design for the virtual classroom

 We know that just lifting a slide-deck from a face-to-face workshop and presenting it in a virtual workshop just doesn’t deliver the results.
 So where do you start in building your virtual workshop.

-These 8 steps are the process that we follow in building our virtual workshops.
+8 steps we follow in building our virtual workshops or Classroom

 This works with face-to-face design too but the steps are even more important in producing virtual workshops.